deeptools/deepTools/README.md

 ![gallery](https://raw.github.com/fidelram/deepTools/master/examples/collage.png)

-Our [wiki page](https://github.com/fidelram/deepTools/wiki) contains more information on **why we built deepTools**, details on the **individual tool scopes and usages** and an introduction to our deepTools Galaxy web server.
-It also contains an [FAQ][] section that we update regularly.
+Our [documentation](http://deeptools.readthedocs.org/) contains more information on **why we built deepTools**, details on the **individual tool scopes and usages** and an introduction to our deepTools Galaxy web server.
+Please see also the [FAQ](http://deeptools.readthedocs.org/en/latest/content/help_faq.html), which we update regularly.
 For more specific troubleshooting, feedback, and tool suggestions, contact us via deeptools@googlegroups.com

 -------------------------------------------------------------------------------------------------------------------